-Oracle is getting deeper into collaboration
+Oracle is getting deeper into collaboration and the cloud

 .
 Earlier this week, the technology giant announced that it is launching a Public Cloud containing its Customer Relationship Management (CRM

 ) application, its Human Capital Management (HCM) application, and a social-networking environment.

 The announcements, made at the company's OpenWorld conference in San Francisco, position the company in the quickly growing market of cloud-based services and collaboration for businesses, areas that Salesforce, Amazon, Google, SAP, IBM and others are fast developing.

 The services are part of the company's new Public Cloud for enterprises, which includes its Fusion applications such as CRM and HCM, a Social Network for working with business partners and customers, plus services for Java and, of course, database.

 The Public Cloud is intended to provide integrated services that are managed, hosted and supported by Oracle.
 Pricing will be based on a monthly subscription model, and each app can also be purchased independently.
 Common services include resource management, security, data exchange and integration, virus scanning, white-list management, and centralized, self-service monitoring.

 For the cloud version of CRM, customers can begin with using one module and then expand to the suite.
 It features the ability to combine customer and product data with all CRM processes, which the company said was a "first" for cloud-based CRM.

 Similarly, the HCM Cloud Service allows for starting small and then expanding over time, and includes core HR, payroll and benefits management capabilities.
 Features include tracking employee information via employee dashboards, maintaining worker directories, integrating employee provisioning with identity management, and delivery of management for compensation, incentives, performance and goals.